eightspokes/IntegralEyesight/README.md

 - The project utilized Kodeko's SwiftLint config file.

 ## Test
-Unit tests cover mmost of the business logic of the app.
+Unit tests cover most of the business logic of the app.
 UI tests not implemented.
 Currenlty test coverage is at 56%

 ## Bugs